 In the animated movie The Flight of Dragons, the tune that Giles plays upon the Flute of Olympus is the first couple lines of the opening song.

 In The Cleveland Show episode, "'Til Deaf", Donna plays the title theme with a recorder when Cleveland leaves in a not-so hunting trip.

-There was also the ringtone in The Hermit Crab Shell Exchange, when Chris called the Tortuga.
-The ringtone played on the big computer spanning the whole damn wall, Koki's screen and Aviva's computer.
+There was also the ringtone in the Season 3 episode The Hermit Crab Shell Exchange, when Chris called the Tortuga.
+The ringtone played on the big computer spanning the whole wall, Koki's screen and Aviva's computer.
 The only difference between this and To Touch a Hummingbird was that it played the last four—I'm sorry, five—words of the theme song (Go Wild Wild Wild Kratts!) instead of the whole theme song.